-1 Insert the name, address and occupation of person making the I, declaration make the following declaration under the e Statutory Declaration ns Act 1959: 2 Set out matter declared to in numbered paragraphs а I hold the position of Supplier to lawfully proclaim the following to be accurate to the best wing and, after having am duly authorised by the g made due inquiry believe b The Supplier and the Supplier's repr contents and meaning of the Nambuc Fraud Prevention Policy No CS 20 as ca Council Statement of Business Ethics and the С The Supplier and the Supplier's representatives agree to be bound by the standards of ethical behaviour as detailed in the Nambucca Valley Council Statement of Business Ethics and the Fraud Prevention Policy and will not exert pressure nor influence Council staff that may cause them to waiver from Council's Codes of Conduct. d The Supplier agrees not to directly Councillor or Council staff member dur е The Supplier and the Supplier's representatives agree to have respect for the obligation of Council staff to act in accordance with the Statement of Business Ethics.
-I understand that a person who intentionally makes a false statement in a statutory declaration is guilty of an offence under section 11 of the Statutory Declarations Act 1959, and I believe that the statements in this declaration are true in every particular.
-3 Signature of person making the declaration 3 5 6 Place Day Month and year Declared at on of Before me, 7 Signature of person before whom the declaration is made (see over) 7 8 Full name, qualification and address of person before whom the declaration is made (in printed letters) 8 Note 1 A person who intentionally makes a fals •
+1 Insert the name, address and occupation of person making the declaration I, make the following declaration under the e Statutory Declaration us Act 1959 .
+2 Set out matter declared to in numbered paragraphs а I hold the position of ving and, after having m duly authorised by the made due inquiry believe b The Supplier and the Supplier's representation of the Nambuce contents and meaning of the Nambuce Fraud Prevention Policy No CS 20 as i ca Council Statement of Business Ethics and the с ethical behaviour as detailed in the N Ethics and the Fraud Prevention Policy oplier and the Supplier's representatives agree to be bound by the standards of behaviour as detailed in the Nambucca Valley Council Statement of Business nd the Fraud Prevention Policy and will not exert pressure nor influence Council t may cause them to waiver from Council's Codes of Conduct. d The Supplier agrees not to directly or indirectly canvass support from an electe Councillor or Council staff member during the formal tender period, or be disqualified. е The Supplier and the Supplier's representatives agree to have respect for the obligation of Council staff to act in accordance with the Statement of Business Ethics. f The supplier complies with requirements of the Modern Slavery Act 2018 (NSW). g The supplier has ensured that their practices align with the requirements of the Child Safe Standards NSW and uses the Standards through their systems, policies and processes to continually improve their child safe capabilities. declaration is guilty of an offence und person who intentionally makes a false statement in a statutory of an offence under section 11 of the Statutory Declarations Act at the statements in this declaration are true in every particular.
+3 Signature of person making the declaration 3 5 Place Day Declared at on of Month and year Before me, 7 Signature of person before whom the declaration is made (see over) 7 8 Full name, qualification and address of person before whom the declaration is made (in printed letters) 8